Weak mixing directions in non-arithmetic Veech surfaces: Preliminaries

 \subsection{Translation surfaces, moduli space, $\SL(2,\R)$-action}

-A \emph{translation surface} can be also defined as a triple $(S,\Sigma,\omega)$ of a closed surface $S$, a non-empty finite set $\Sigma \subset S$, and an Abelian differential $\omega$ on $S$ whose zeros are contained in $\Sigma$ ($\omega$ is holomorphic for a unique complex structure on $S$).
+A \emph{translation surface} can also be defined as a triple $(S,\Sigma,\omega)$ of a closed surface $S$, a non-empty finite set $\Sigma \subset S$, and an Abelian differential $\omega$ on $S$ whose zeros are contained in $\Sigma$ ($\omega$ is holomorphic for a unique complex structure on $S$)\footnote{A simpler definition would be to consider $\Sigma$ to be the set of zeros of $\omega$.
+But in that case we exclude the flat tori $\C / \Lambda$ with the Abelian differential $dz$ which has no zero.
+Except in the special case of the torus, one can safely take $\Sigma$ to be the zeros of $\omega$.}.
 Writing in local coordinates $\omega = dz$, we get canonical charts to $\C$ such that transition maps are translations.
-Such map exists at $x \in S$ if and only if $\omega$ is non zero at $x$.
+Such a map exists at $x \in S$ if and only if $\omega$ is non zero at $x$.
 The zeros of $\omega$ are the \emph{singularities} of the translation surface.
-Reciprocally, a translation surface $S$ defined as in the introduction (in terms of a suitable atlas on $S \setminus \Sigma$) allows one to recover the Abelian differential $\omega$ by declaring that $\omega=dz$ and extending it uniquely to the marked points.
+Conversly, a translation surface $S$ defined as in the introduction (in terms of a suitable atlas on $S \setminus \Sigma$) allows one to recover the Abelian differential $\omega$ by declaring that $\omega=dz$ and extending it uniquely to the marked points.
 We write $(S,\omega)$ for the translation surface for which $\Sigma$ is the set of zeros of $\omega$.